mozaik-association/mozaik/docs/index.md

 - Mass mailing
 - Dynamic distribution lists

-This documentation contains all the modules of the Mozaik project, explained one by one.
+This documentation contains the various modules of the Mozaik project, explained one by one.

 !!! info